Robert Salmon: Emigration to America and life in Boston

 In 1828, Salmon left Europe for the United States on the packet ship, "New York", arriving on New Years Day, 1829 and staying until 1840.
 Living in a small hut on Marine Railway Wharf overlooking Boston Harbor, Salmon prospered as a marine painter, accepting commissions to paint ship portraits.
 During the growth of Boston Harbor in the first half of the century, Salmon painted between 300-400 paintings of the Harbor, in the style of 17th century Dutch genre painting.
 He was thought to be an eccentric, solitary and irascible man.

 Salmon soon became one of the most prominent Boston seascape painters.
 During the ensuing years, he divided his time between painting and working in the lithographic studio of William S. Pendleton, where he encountered William Bradford and Fitz Henry Lane.
 This contact between Lane and Salmon was of great importance to Lane, and became evident in his marine views.

 During his lifetime, Salmon's work was very popular, and was collected by Bostonians Samuel Cabot, Robert Bennett Forbes, and John Newmarch Cushing.

 Later years

 Salmon left Boston in 1842 and for many years was believed to have died shortly after his leaving there.
 Instead, he returned to Europe and went to Italy.
 A number of Italian views attributed to him have survived, the latest of which is dated 1845, the year of his last documented work.
 The actual date of his death remains uncertain.

-Robert Salmon's works can be found at the U.S. Naval Academy; Museum of Fine Arts, Boston; National Maritime Museum, Greenwich; Walker Art Gallery, Liverpool; New Britain Museum of American Art, Connecticut; Yale Center for British Art, New Haven, Connecticut; Mariners Museum, Newport News, Virginia; William A. Farnsworth Art Museum, Rockland, Maine; Peabody Essex Museum of Salem; Shelburne Museum, Vermont; the Worcester Art Museum, Massachusetts; and the Channel Islands Maritime Museum, Oxnard, CA.
+Robert Salmon's works can be found at the U.S. Naval Academy; Museum of Fine Arts, Boston; National Maritime Museum, Greenwich; Walker Art Gallery, Liverpool; New Britain Museum of American Art, Connecticut; Yale Center for British Art, New Haven, Connecticut; Mariners Museum, Newport News, Virginia; William A. Farnsworth Art Museum, Rockland, Maine; Peabody Essex Museum of Salem; Shelburne Museum, Vermont; the Worcester Art Museum, Massachusetts; and the Channel Islands Maritime Museum, Oxnard, CA; Saint Louis Art Museum, St. Louis, MO.